 Over the year-long programme, the Almeida Young Company aims to nurture individual voices within the company, and provide a platform for experimentation and innovation in performance.

-We recruit for both of our Young Company’s in September of each year.
-To receive an alert when auditions are open, please sign up to our mailing list here.
+To receive an alert when auditions are open for both of our Young Companies, please sign up to our mailing list here.

 The 14–18 company performed Luke Barnes’s original script Loki and Cassie: A Love Story, exploring themes of masculinity, teenage relationships and the darkest corners of modern society.